SydneyBao/learn-continuous-integration/README.md

 1. What does the __runs-on__ string

-The runs-on: cs5500-self-hosted line specifies that this job will run on a self-hosted runner labeled "cs5500-self-hosted".
+The runs-on: Sydney-Macbook line specifies that this job will run on a self-hosted runner labeled "Sydney-Macbook".
 This is a custom runner.

 2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?